 EV Charging Guide

-How to Unlock a Stuck EV Charging Cable
+How to Unlock a Stuck Electric Car Charging Cable

 Updated March 2026

-Your charging cable is locked into the car and will not come out.
+Your electric car charging cable is locked into the car and will not come out.
 Do not yank it.
 The connector locks automatically during charging to prevent accidental disconnection, and it will not release until the car or charger unlocks it.
-In most cases, this takes less than a minute to fix.
+In many cases, you can fix it quickly by ending the session and unlocking the car.

 Quick Fix (Try These First)

-1. 1.
-Press the unlock button in your car.
+- 1. Press the unlock button in your car.
 Most EVs have a charge port unlock button on the dashboard, in the settings menu, or on the key fob.
-This is the fix 90% of the time.
+This resolves the issue in many cases.

 Why Does the Cable Get Stuck?